 Hyperledger Fabric is an open-source blockchain platform that enables businesses to build blockchain applications.
 It is a platform for distributed ledger solutions.
 The modular architecture delivers high confidentiality, resiliency, flexibility, and scalability.
 The first thing you’ll need to do is install Hyperledger Fabric on your server.
 Once you’ve done that, you’ll need to set up your blockchain network.
 You can find instructions on how to do this here.

 Creating a blockchain network with Hyperledger Fabric is simple.
 First, create a file called “network.json” in the “config” directory of your Fabric installation.
 This file will contain the configuration for your blockchain network.

 In the “network.json” file, add the following:

 There are many different ways to build blockchain applications on top of Fabric.
-In this article, we’ll show you how to use the Hyperledger Composer framework to build a simple application for tracking memberships and payments at a gym, health or fitness club.
+In this article, we’ll show you how to use the Hyperledger Composer framework to create a simple application for tracking memberships and payments at a gym, health, or fitness club.

 First, you’ll need to install Composer.
 Hyperledger Composer is a tool for quickly building blockchain applications on top of Fabric.
 It includes a modeling language for defining your application’s data model and a set of APIs and libraries for interacting with the blockchain.
 You can find instructions on how to do this here.